DarkoIOSG/Public-companies-BTC-holdings/README.md

 # Public-companies-BTC-holdings

+This project is a Python-based application that scrapes the "Public Companies that Own Bitcoin" table from the Bitbo website, appends daily snapshots to a history file, calculates daily per-company BTC changes and totals, and visualizes the data in a Streamlit dashboard.
+The project also includes automation of the scraping process using GitHub Actions.

+**Main Function Points**

-1. Scrape Bitbo’s Public Companies that Own Bitcoin table daily using Firecrawl
+1. Scrape the "Public Companies that Own Bitcoin" table from the Bitbo website daily

-2. Append snapshots to a history file with a Scrape Date
+2. Append the daily snapshots to a history file
 3. Calculate daily per-company BTC changes and totals

-4. Visualize it in a simple Streamlit dashboard
+4. Visualize the data in a Streamlit dashboard

-5. Automate the scrape with GitHub Actions
+5. Automate the scraping process using GitHub Actions

+**Technology Stack**

+1. Python
+1. Streamlit (for the dashboard)
+1. GitHub Actions (for automation)